jlapolla/autorecurse/README.md

 ### System File Locations

-`autorecurse` does not read or write any configuration or other files meant for use by all users on a machine.
+`autorecurse` does not store any configuration or other data meant for use by all users on a machine.

 # Links Index